igor570/deepchat/README.md

 ## 📝 Usage

 1. Register a new account or login with existing credentials
-2. Start chatting with ChatBoi AI
+2. Start chatting with DeepChat
 3. Type your message and receive AI-powered responses
-4. Your most recent messages will be available when you return|
+4. Your most recent messages will be available when you return

-🔮 Future Plans
+## 🔮 Future Plans

 - Full conversation history and management
 - Voice interaction capabilities